 Linda continues to enjoy her passion for travelling in the United States and abroad with family and friends.
-She enjoys hiking and snowshoeing in Colorado with her family and golden retriever, Pippa.
+She enjoys hiking and snowshoeing in Colorado with her family and her golden retriever.

 Lynn moved to Evergreen, Colorado with her husband and 13 year old son in December of 2014, after living on the Delmarva Peninsula in Delaware and Maryland for most of her life.
 Lynn received her Bachelor’s degree in Political Science from Washington College in Chestertown, Maryland, and for almost twenty years was Campaign Finance Director for U.S. Congressmen Wayne Gilchrest and Frank Kratovil.